ylow/turicreate/userguide/object_detection/README.md

 ![Predicted bounding boxes visualized](images/explore_predictions.png)

-Another useful way to inspect predictions is to convert them to *stacked format*, which is an SFrame where each row represents a bounding box (see [Advanced Usage](advanced-usage.md#stacked)).
+Another useful way to inspect predictions is to convert them to *stacked format*, which is an XFrame where each row represents a bounding box (see [Advanced Usage](advanced-usage.md#stacked)).

 #### Evaluation